fastplotlib/fastplotlib/GOVERNANCE.md

 ### Advisory Committee

 The Advisory Committee holds a significant interest in fastplotlib as determined solely by the **Maintainers**.
-The responsibilities of the **Advisory Committee** are to 1) attend a yearly Roadmap meeting, 2) be available for conflict resolution.

 1. Amol Pasarkar
 1. Eric Thomson